NVlabs/FPSci/docs/weaponConfigReadme.md

 "bulletSpeed": 100.0,       // Bullets move at 100m/s
 "bulletGravity": 10.0,      // Bullets accelerate down at 10m/s²
-"renderDecals": true,       // Draw hit decals on walls for misses "renderMuzzleFlash": false, // Draw a muzzle flash "muzzleOffset": Vector3(0.0,-0.8,0.0)        // Add an offset here to correct the barrel location (default is [0,0,0]) "scopeFoV": 0.0,            // No scope
+"renderDecals": true,       // Draw hit decals on walls for misses "missDecal": "bullet-decal-256x256.png",           // Default miss decal "missDecalCount": 2,        // Draw 2 decals (at most) at a time "decalScale": 1.0,          // Don't scale the decal "renderMuzzleFlash": false, // Draw a muzzle flash "muzzleOffset": Vector3(0.0,-0.8,0.0)        // Add an offset here to correct the barrel location (default is [0,0,0]) "scopeFoV": 0.0,            // No scope